Wuyi Rock Oolong Artisan Fo Shou Zhen Yan Top Grade Buddha's Hand (武夷佛手)

 Caffeine level: Medium

 This tea is amazing!
 It has a strong fragrance, distinctive flavor, very robust and fruity.
 It has reddish brown liquor.
 The first notable taste sensation is pear, along with other notes of apricot, plum, and rhubarb.
-The first several steepings have mild woodiness, which fades with later steepings.
+The first several steepings have mild woodiness, which transforms into notes of tobacco and rock minerals with later steepings.
 This tea has strong huigan, or aftertaste,an indication of high quality tea.

 Recommend to steep Gongfu style.
-If steep grandpa style, water temperature 212oF, 4 grams (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 0.5-1 minute, up to 8 steepings.
+If steep grandpa style, water temperature 210oF, 4 grams (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 0.5-1 minute, up to 10 steepings.
 We advise against the use of tap water as well as purified water.
 Also suggest to use porcelain or clay teapot instead of a glass tea pot.

 Gongfu brewing guide: